UgurBzkrt/PythonDB/README.md

 # PythonDB
-Reading and printing from database with python
+Reading and printing from database with python.